 TAIST-Tokyo Tech (hereafter "TAIST") was established in 2007 at the request of the Thai government, which sought to foster development of technically innovative human resources who can solve problems caused by rapid industrialization and contribute to sustainable development.

 With support from Tokyo Tech ANNEX Bangkok, Tokyo Tech provides faculty members to the program through faculty dispatches to Thailand and remote lectures from Japan.
-NSTDA provides facilities and scholarships for TAIST students, and Thai partner universities, where TAIST students are originally enrolled, provide academic and research advising and award master's degrees to those who complete the program.
+NSTDA provides facilities for TAIST students, and Thai partner universities, where TAIST students are originally enrolled, provide academic and research advising and award master's degrees to those who complete the program.

 Additionally, one academic supervisor from each organization — Tokyo Tech, NSTDA, and the student's home university — is assigned to oversee each student's thesis research.
 Students who complete the program receive their master's degree from their home university and a certificate from TAIST-Tokyo Tech.
+Moreover,

 Click to enlarge